cta-observatory/cta-conda-recipes/README.md

 ```

-If all goes well, and you are the administrator for the
+If all goes well, and your account has upload access for the
-cta-observatory channel on *Anaconda Cloud*, you can upload the
+cta-observatory organization's channel on *Anaconda Cloud*, you can upload the
 packages like this:

 ```

+anaconda login --username <your anaconda username>
-anaconda login --username cta-observatory anaconda upload <package files>
+anaconda upload --username cta-observatory <package files>

 ```